-Only graduate-level courses completed for credit and for which the student received an official grade of "B" (3.000) or better can be considered for transfer into a graduate-level program.
+• Only graduate-level courses completed for credit and for which the student received an official grade of "B" (3.000) or better can be considered for transfer into a graduate-level program.
 Under no circumstances can undergraduate credit be applied or transferred into an SCS graduate degree program.

-Credits that have been or are being applied to another degree or certificate may not be transferred, nor will Pass/Fail or Satisfactory/Unsatisfactory or Audit courses be considered.

-Only courses completed within the past 7 years will be considered for transfer.
-Some programs may also impose stricter time limits due to the ever-evolving nature of their industry.

-The GPA earned in coursework completed elsewhere is not calculated in the Georgetown University GPA.
-No course titles of transferred courses appear on the Georgetown transcript, nor do previous grades earned.

-The Ethics and Capstone courses are considered core requirements to each MPS and EMPS program and cannot be transferred from other institutions or academic programs under any circumstances.
+- Credits that have been or are being applied to another degree may not be transferred, nor will Pass/Fail or Satisfactory/Unsatisfactory or Audit courses be considered. - Only courses completed within the past 7 years will be considered for transfer.
+Some programs may also impose stricter time limits due to the ever-evolving nature of their industry. - The GPA earned in coursework completed elsewhere is not calculated in the Georgetown University GPA.
+No course titles of transferred courses appear on the Georgetown transcript, nor do previous grades earned. - The Ethics and Capstone courses are considered core requirements to each MPS and EMPS program and cannot be transferred from other institutions or academic programs under any circumstances.

 The academic program and the Office of Academic Affairs & Compliance have final say regarding which course credits may transfer, and, in general, will consider the content of the course in question and its similarity to a program course, the syllabus, the grade received, the age of the course, and the accreditation of the institution offering the course.
-If approved, transfer credit is posted to the transcript following the student's satisfactory completion of the first semester.
+Following the academic program and Office of Academic Affairs and Compliance review, approved transfer credit is posted to the transcript.
 Submitting a request for transfer credit does not guarantee approval.